 Now that the super heavy bit is done, let’s talk about a few other security measures you could take.
 So, on WhatsApp, you can control who can see your status updates, profile picture and when you were last online.
-This is good measure to take just in case of any shady activity.
+This is a good measure to take just in case of any shady activity.

 3. Block Anyone Who Is Harassing You/ Report In Extreme Situations

-Needless to say, the best way to get away from being harassed on WhatsApp is to block said person.
+Needless to say, the best way to get away from being harassed on WhatsApp is to block the said person.
 If they continue to bother you on different social media platforms, then proceed to block them on all.

 If something major happens, maybe someone threatens you, please report them to the police.
-Also get help from people you trust, and make sure you save the threatening message.
+Also, get help from people you trust, and make sure you save the threatening message.
 This is unlikely, but important nonetheless.

 In the same vein, please don’t join a harassment chain or start harassing someone yourself.
 Always be respectful.
-Also try and avoid perpetuating rumour circulation, you never know how badly you could hurt someone.
+Also, try and avoid perpetuating rumour circulation, you never know how badly you could hurt someone.

 4. Be Careful What You Share

 Although your messages on WhatsApp are encrypted, once you’ve sent something to one of your contacts, it is no longer in your control.
-Luckily, WhatsApp now has a feature where you can chose to delete a message that has already been sent.
+Luckily, WhatsApp now has a feature where you can choose to delete a message that has already been sent.
 But this feature is useless if the person has already read your message.

 I guess it also goes without saying that sharing your bank details on any social media chat is ill-advised.
 Of course, the same also goes for any personal information that you would want to keep private.